-Questionnaire items fall into two broad categories: individual items requiring a single response (e.g., are you male or female?) and item clusters, in which individual items represent some underlying scale (e.g., attitude to school or student learning strategies).
+Questionnaire items fall into two broad categories: individual items requiring a single response (e.g., how do you identify yourself?) and item clusters, in which individual items represent some underlying scale (e.g., attitude to school or student learning strategies).
 Sometimes, the items are developed from some explicit theory (e.g., attribution theory for attributions of success and failure).
-However, the underlying scale is usually more implicit (e.g., attitude toward school is represented by a series of statements about liking for various aspects of school).
+However, the underlying scale is usually more implicit (e.g., attitude toward school is represented by a series of statements about liking various aspects of school).

 In analyzing questionnaires in previous PCAP administrations, factor analysis was performed on various question clusters on the student questionnaire.
 The main goal of this type of analysis was to reduce the complexity of subsequent analyses by identifying, or making more explicit, a smaller number of derived variables or scales, representing clusters of the individual items.
 Factors are useful if they reduce the number of separate variables to be analyzed and if they can be interpreted in psychologically meaningful ways.
 For each derived variable, a "factor score" can be computed for each student.
-These factor scores may then be used to compare jurisdictions or to examine the effect of attitudes toward school on science performance.
+These factor scores may then be used to compare provinces/territories or to examine the effect of attitudes toward school on mathematics performance.

-To the extent that the PCAP 2016 questionnaires contain items in common with those in PCAP 2007, 2010, and 2013, the factor analysis is expected to yield similar results to those in previous administrations.
-Specifically, the following variables may have counterparts in the 2016 questionnaires:
+To the extent that the PCAP 2019 questionnaires contain items in common with those in PCAP 2007, 2010, 2013, and 2016, the factor analysis is expected to yield similar results to those in previous administrations.
+Specifically, the following variables in the PCAP 2019 questionnaires may have counterparts in previous questionnaires:

-- Attitudes toward school
+- attitudes toward school

-- Attitudes toward reading
+- attitudes toward mathematics

-- Attributions of success or failure (fatalism)
+- attributions of success or failure

-- Learning strategies
+- learning strategies

-- Out-of-school activities
+- out-of-school activities

-- Teaching strategies
+- teaching strategies

-- Teaching resources, materials and assignments
+- teaching resources, materials, and assignments

-- Disciplinary climate
+- disciplinary climate

-- Assessment strategies
+- assessment strategies